How to install Porphyry tiles / pavers / cobblestone?

 - Set the desired levels (drainage of 1.5/2 % drop per meter minimum) with strings.
 Place the pavers or cubes on the sand at a distance approximately 10 mm from each other and set lightly into place insuring a firm set in the sand.
 Remember that the use of the measuring strings helps to insure both the alignment of the stones and the levels.
 With square tile it is recommended to use crossed strings in order not to lose the square alignment.

 - With brick or other gauged material, levelled or screed sand is advised.
 The setting proceeds from the brick forward to the sand.

 - With natural, ungauged stone, screeding is not required and the setting progresses from the stone to you, with the setter in the sand bringing the material towards them, adjusting the sand level to the thickness of the stone.
 The top level of the stone being set at 15/20mm above the desired finished grade.

 At this point you have the option to sand the joints or use dry mortar.

 Sand: Sweep a medium coarse sand over the stone into the joints

 Mortar Set: This is done only in dry non-freezing conditions.
 Sweep a dry mixture of 2 parts cement and 3 parts sand into the joints.

-(Variations of mixture due to regional conditions and practices within Marble Institute of America guidelines are acceptable.)
+(Variations of mixture due to regional conditions and practices within Marble Institute of AU guidelines are acceptable.)

 - A plate compacter is now used to set the stone into the sand, firmly setting the material against the soldier course, locking the stone firmly together and compacting the sand or mortar mixture completely into the joint.
 Using long 6-8 foot levels to establish the finished grade and level, finish levelling and smoothing with the compactor.